What does the research say?

 Biotta Beetroot Juice is a vegan-friendly source of iron too of course, and it won’t cause digestive upset like many of the prescribed iron products nowadays.
 Also, you have the added benefits of all the other vitamins and minerals naturally occurring in there too, (I’m thinking potassium, positive effects on blood pressure – bonus!).
 Plus, it’s got a deliciously subtle, earthy flavour which means it’s great straight from the bottle, or it also works well in recipes too – why not try making a beetroot bread or use it as stock for a risotto – very versatile, the choices are endless!

 So, I hope this gives you a bit more of an explanation as to why everyone’s banging on about beetroot.
-For women with heavy periods, or those who are at risk of anaemia, for those who may or may not be slightly worried about their blood pressure, or for our fitness fanatics, could Biotta Beetroot Juice be the one for you?
+For women with heavy periods, or those who are at risk of anaemia, for those who may or may not be slightly worried about their blood pressure, or for our fitness fanatics, could some Biotta Beetroot be a good option?